autocrypt/autocrypt/doc/ISSUES.rst

 Known Open questions / notes
 -----------------------------

-- Instead of transporting keysdata through Autocrypt headers we could also add attachments, e.g. application/pgp-keys ones and put Autocrypt headers into it.

 - We don't currently address signatures at all -- how does Autocrypt interact with message signing?